rauricus/Bookfinder/README.md

 # Status
 ## What works
+### Detect book spinges
 * Book spines in a photo are recognized using a re-trained YOLO11 OBB model.
 * Book spine images are extracted by rotating them until they are higher than wide and rectangular, then cropped from the photo.
 * A 180-degree rotated image variant is created to account for texts being upside-down.
+### Detect text areas
 * The images are pre-processed to enhance text area detection.
 * Text areas are detected using an EAST detection model.
 * The bounding boxes of nearby and overlapping text areas are merged using morphological operations.
+### OCR on text areas
 * Cropped images of these text areas are extracted and further pre-processed for OCR.
 * The text in the text area images is extracted using Tesseract.
+### Text processing
+* Basic processing of texts: only characters and digits of supported languages are accepted, other special chars are removed.
+Texts are converted to lower case.

 ## What is not there yet
 * No cleaning of text and error correction.